smduarte/sd2021-tp1-api/README.md

   `public void setCellRawValue(String cell, String value)`

 Also included in the update is the `CellRange` utility class.
-This class includes the helper method `extractRangeValuesFrom`, which should be considered in the implementation of the `importrange` formula.
+This class provides the helper method `extractRangeValuesFrom`, which should be considered in the implementation of the `importrange` formula.

 ### NOTE: these changes can be previewed in the apiv2 branch of the repository.